-- an evaluation of the progress made towards diminishing the difference between those pupils eligible for Pupil Premium funding FSM/ CLA/ Children of service personnel and other pupils, as demonstrated through assessment data and comparisons with the same data for all other pupils.
-(Internal monitoring will be termly through the Director of Schools' QA visit and an annual report will be published on the academy website.) - an outline of the provision that has been agreed and implemented since the last QA visit. - whether value for money is being achieved against the provision made using Pupil Premium funding.
+- an evaluation of the progress made towards diminishing the difference between those pupils eligible for Pupil Premium funding - FSM/ CLA/ Children of Service Personnel - and other pupils, as demonstrated through assessment data and comparisons with the same data for all other pupils.
+(Internal monitoring will be termly through the Director of Schools' QA visit and an annual report will be published on the academy website.
+Governors are encouraged to ask questions about the use of the PPG and scrutinise the Pupil Premium Strategy document prior to publishing.) - an outline of the provision that has been agreed and implemented since the last QA visit. - whether value for money is being achieved against the provision made using pupil premium funding.